metonym/template-chrome-extension/README.md

 # template-chrome-extension

-> Base template for Chrome extensions.
+> Base template for developing Chrome extensions.

+This project provides a boilerplate for developing Chrome extensions.

 ## Overview